 While now we would write down a check for our private interior designer, then, in 1858, Haj Kazem Amini brought the finest craftsmen to adorn his house with dazzling mirrored walls, stucco ceilings, wooden doors and handwoven carpets.

-While there’s no lack of majestic structures in Qazvin and there are a few good restaurant to offer great local delicacies, the city left me in thoughts.
+While there’s no lack of majestic structures in Qazvin and there are a few good restaurants to offer great local delicacies, the city left me in thoughts.
 Recently I’ve been directing my travels to lesser known parts of the country and I can’t help to see their huge contrast with places like Tehran.

 I’ve come to witness nice and clear that apart from a few major cities, others don’t seem to be getting much.
 While here in Tehran we have theatre and cinemas scattered all across the city, huge parks and green spaces to enjoy our picnics and dozens of festivals, exhibitions and other entertainment to keep us busy, others seem to be only getting a bluer sky.
 There’s seems to be almost nothing happening in the banal modern backstreets of cities like Qazvin.